 The Real Slim Shady – Eminem

 The FCC fined a Colorado Springs Radio station in 2001 for playing the clean version of the song.
-While there’s no explicit language in the clean version, the FCC had a problem with the sexual references and themes.
+While there’s no explicit language in the clean version, the FCC had a problem with some references and themes.